 The trim on the very top drawer was intact, so it stayed.

 The trim from the bottom 2 drawers was broken with pieces missing.

 It pained me because I really wanted to keep it.

-Check out this post here to see how I do it now.
-“How To Make Missing Molding”
+Check out this post, here … “How To Make Missing Molding”

-I used Scandinavian Pink for the insides of the drawers.
+I used Scandinavian Pink (you can try this color instead) for the insides of the drawers.
 Isn’t that just the greatest color combo??

-And since I was going to be using the drawers for coffee mugs, filters, and such, I sealed the inside of the drawer paint with polycrylic instead of wax.
+And since I was going to be using the drawers for coffee mugs, filters, and such, I sealed the inside of the drawer paint with poly instead of wax.